 During the 1940s, Mr. Kihachiro Onitsuka crafted a shoe for basketball in his home in Japan.
 In 1977, he established his shoe company and named it ASICS, which is an acronym for the Latin phrase “Anima Ana in Corpore Sano” which means “A Sound Minds in a Sound Body”.

-Fast forward to the current days, ASICS still offers footwear, apparel and accessories to cater various buyers and wearers.
+Fast forward to the current days, ASICS still offers footwear, apparel, and accessories to cater to various buyers and wearers.
 They stayed faithful in dedicating their products in promoting harmonious body and mind.

 Back in 1990, the Gel Trendy was the first shoe design that used the gel technology.
 It is a stability running shoe that has typical aesthetics which, ironically, made it more interesting for consumers.
 Various models with gel technology were released after the Gel Trendy.

-Gel-Kayano was released in 1993 and released for long distance running.
-The design was inspired by beetle’s exoskeleton strength, with a hornlike sole and coolmax-lined mesh upper.
+Asics Gel-Kayano was released in 1993 and released for long distance running.
+The design was inspired by beetle’s exoskeleton strength, with a hornlike sole and Coolmax-lined mesh upper.
 This has theta Gel cushioning in the rearfoot and P-Gel in the forefoot.

-In the 2017, Asics revamped their iconic Gel-Kayano running shoe to fit the modern day aesthetics.
+In 2017, Asics revamped their iconic Gel-Kayano running shoe to fit the modern-day aesthetics.
 This lifestyle shoe must-have still uses the same tooling as the original release except for the upper.
-They added the Knit material in the upper for a glove like fit.
+They added the Knit material in the upper for a glove-like fit.
 The bold cage overlay is also present for a superior lockdown fit.

 - The Asics Gel Kayano Trainer Knit was launched through the short film “Together We Rise”.
 This film highlights the Knit material and suggests that we are all woven from the same thread.